csu-anzai/core/module_system/docs/reference_coding_style.md

 module has an `AdminController`.
 The class `LockManager` has no prefix because it is very unlikely that we have many lock managers.

-Every class must have also a php block containing at least the `@author` annotation.
+Every class must have also a php block containing at least the `@author` and `@since` annotation.
 The doc block must have also a general description of the class.
 In the following an example class doc block:

 ```